ibm-cloud-docs/containers/cs_worker_add.md

 <br />

-## Adding classic infrastructure servers to gateway-enabled classic clusters (Beta)
+## Adding classic infrastructure servers to gateway-enabled classic clusters
 {: #gateway_vsi}

 If you have non-containerized workloads on a classic IBM Cloud infrastructure [virtual server](https://cloud.ibm.com/catalog/infrastructure/virtual-server-group) or [bare metal server](https://cloud.ibm.com/catalog/infrastructure/bare-metal), you can connect those workloads to the workloads in your gateway-enabled classic cluster by adding the server instance to your cluster network.
 {: shortdesc}

-Adding a classic virtual or bare metal server to a gateway-enabled cluster is a beta feature and might be unstable or change frequently.
-Beta features also might not provide the same level of performance or compatibility that generally available features provide and are not intended for use in a production environment.
-{: preview}

 The server instance is added to your cluster's private 172.30.X.X pod network so that your cluster workloads can communicate with the server.
 For example, you might have a database with specific configurations already running in an {{site.data.keyword.cloud_notm}} bare metal server.
 You can directly attach the database to the network of your gateway-enabled cluster without migrating the database to a container.
 The apps that run on your compute worker nodes can then send data to and receive data from the database in the bare metal server.